Skip to main content

 • Agency/Intern Confirmation Forms

-The college provides academic advising and support to students.
-Academic advisors are assigned to students and we encourage you to consult with your advisor regularly for program information and planning.
+The College of Education, Health, and Human Sciences provides academic advising and support to students.
+The advisor for this program is Hanna Wanzenried Solberg.
+We encourage you to consult with your advisor regularly for program information and degree planning.

 Transition to Your Future